Goose as food: Hong Kong

 Roast goose is traditionally popular and remains a common main dish in Hong Kong.
 Roast goose, as served in Hong Kong, especially in the city of Sham Tseng, is similar to its counterpart in the neighboring Guangdong Province of southern China.
 Some restaurants offer a similarly prepared roast duck.

 Europe

 For many European cultures, roast goose is traditionally eaten only on appointed holidays, including Christmas and St. Martin's Day.
 Roast goose was a traditional Sabbath meal among Jews in Eastern Europe.

+Britain

+In Britain, goose became particularly associated with Michaelmas in late September.
+According to Mrs Beeton in her Book of Household Management (1861):

+Hannah Glasse (1751) published a recipe headed "Goose à la Mode", in which a whole chicken stuffed with ox-tongue is placed inside a large goose and the assemblage is gently poached with onions, herbs, ham, red wine, and chopped veal sweetbread, truffles and mushrooms.
+Mrs Beeton, a century later, specified a plain roast, with sage and onion stuffing.

 Croatia

 A traditional dish in Croatia is guščji paprikaš, a noodle and goose meat stew with roots in the areas around Županja.
-Croatia also has a roasted goose dish, martinjska guska s marunima, which is stuffed with chestnuts; it is often served on the feast of St. Martin.
+Croatia also has a roasted goose dish, martinjska guska s marunima, which is stuffed with chestnuts; it is often served on the feast of St Martin.

+Denmark

+Gaasesteg is a goose roast with apples and prunes, similar to the French Oie à la hambourgeoise.
+It is usually served with red cabbage and Brunede Kartofler – potatoes browned in butter and sugar.

 France

-In parts of France, such as Alsace, goose is a commonly eaten main dish.
-Goose fat is an essential ingredient in a traditional cassoulet.